The future unleashed everything

-Say what you want about the Cloverfield franchise but they certainly use marketing to their advantage when releasing a movie, with this years 3rd instalment using this years Superbowl to announce the films release worldwide via Netflix after the game, almost guaranteeing massive amount of streams before any reviews could hit social media.
+Say what you want about the Cloverfield franchise but they certainly use marketing to their advantage when releasing a movie, with this year’s 3rd instalment using this year Superbowl to announce the film’s release worldwide via Netflix after the game, almost guaranteeing the massive amount of streams before any reviews could hit social media.

 Focusing on a group of astronauts onboard an international space station who are attempting to solve the world’s energy crisis and prevent global conflict, but unfortunately for them and earth the next particle accelerator didn’t end up generating infinite energy that was expected, instead caused two parallel timelines to cross over and havoc to reign supreme in both.

-This however has caused one of the major issues with the film, the makers have focused on creating a shared universe first and creating a good film second, this meant that time that should have been devoted to character developement was instead given to scenes setting up future films and links to previous ones, something can make a film feel nothing more than a means to an end to get to the next film, something that both DC and Marvel have been accused of in recent times.
+This, however, has caused one of the major issues with the film, the makers have focused on creating a shared universe first and creating a good film second, this meant that time that should have been devoted to character development was instead given to scenes setting up future films and links to previous ones, something can make a film feel nothing more than a means to an end to get to the next film, something that both DC and Marvel have been accused of in recent times.

-overall the film does what it was meant to do in linking two vastly different film and add a little back story to the franchise, so if you enjoyed the previous two movies then there are worse ways to pass a couple of houses, but sadly if you’re after a solid standalone sci-fi thriller then I would suggest going from recent films such as Life (2017), 400 Days (2015) and Apollo 18 (2011) instead.
+overall the film does what it was meant to do in linking two vastly different films and add a little backstory to the franchise, so if you enjoyed the previous two movies then there are worse ways to pass a couple of houses, but sadly if you’re after a solid standalone sci-fi thriller then I would suggest going from recent films such as Life (2017), 400 Days (2015) and Apollo 18 (2011) instead.